collectiv-ai/collectiv-ai-branding/README.md

 If you are unsure whether your use is permitted, please **contact the project owner**.

-© 2025 David Miecznikowski, CollectiVAI.
+© 2025 David Compasso, CollectiVAI.

 ---